hahnp13/ALS6502C-LMANR-Manual/docs/03-Module_4.md

 ## Confidence level used: 0.95
 ```

-Note all the standard error estimates are the same and the lower CL can be negative (although we know that counts can never be negative).
+Note all the standard error estimates are the same and the lower CL can be negative.
+The negative CL is weird because we know that counts can never be negative.
 Is this ok?

 ### Log-linear model

 Now let's use a log-linear model to examine the effect of the different sprays on insect counts.
 To implement a log-linear model we can log transform the counts with the `log()` function.
 Note that the this function applies a natural logarithmic transformation to the specified variable or vector.
 If you want to use a base 10 logarithmic transformation then the correct function to use would be `log10`.
-Notice add 1 to the variable before the transformation because log(0) is undefined.
+Notice that we need to add 1 to the variable before the transformation because log(0) is undefined.
 You could add any small constant (e.g. 0.01 or 0.0001) but +1 is convenient because zeros go back to zero after the transformation.

 ``` r